AlexandreBohyn/master-thesis/README.md

 The code is presented as a map of the different scripts, then a detailed explanation of the folders, scripts, datasets and what they contain.

+## Folders

-Additionally, the _Writing_ folder in the repository contains all the `tex` code as well as the pdf of the thesis manuscript.
+The _Writing_ folder in the repository contains all the `tex` code as well as the pdf of the thesis manuscript.
+The _Tables_ fodler contains the output tables created in the analysis.
+The _Inputs_ folder contains all the input data, used in the analysis.
+The _Image Analysis_ folder contains the scripts developped for the image analysis (not used in the final version).
+The _Figures_ folder contains the figures output from the analysis.
+The _docs_ folder contains additional documents.

 ## Project roadmap

 In this section, the project roadmap is presented in different sections that correspond to experimental planning, data processing, data analysis, data visualization.
 In each section the analysis performed, with the intended goals, is described.
 A more detailed explanation of the scripts is presented the _Scripts explanation_ section.